Practicum Training

 Private Practice

-Optimal Center for Brain Health.
+Center for Optimal Brain Health.
 This practicum site is a group private practice located in the city of Houston.
 Under the supervision of Dr. Andres Tapia, students take part in all aspects of neuropsychological assessment with a diverse population.
 The site places emphasis on providing differential diagnoses to referring treatment providers, generally in the domain of neurocognitive disorders.

 Jennifer Rockett, Ph.D.
 Dr. Rockett maintains a solo private practice in Brazos County, Texas.
 She provides therapy services to the general public, particularly to those dealing with trauma and anxiety.
 She also has a substantial forensic assessment practice.
 In addition to the services provided by SHSU, she also works in areas of family law and public safety evaluations.
 This practicum site provides students the opportunity to learn about establishing and maintaining a private forensic practice.